Saul Farah: Professional career

 Farah intended to defend his Bridgerweight title of Bolivia for the second time on March 26, 2021; however, Farah's bout versus Pedro 'El Terrible' Guanichaba was not approved by the Bolivian commission in appropriate time.
 The bout was rescheduled to April 30, 2021, and again to May 21.

 Farah and Pedro Tabares would finally meet on June 19 and the entire world would witness an assault in the ring on Farah's life.
 In the 6th round of their match in Tabares' home town of Pando, Tabares hit Farah with a heavy shot and then threw the champion to the canvas.
 Once Farah was on the canvas, Tabares jumped on Farah and begin to punch him while he was down as well as deliver three kicks to Farah's head and neck.
 Farah was awarded the victory by disqualification and while Tabares apologized later for his actions he was not suspended by the Bolivian commission and a rematch was ordered for August 21.

 In the 12 round rematch on August 21 again in Pando, Bolivia, Farah would get his revenge.
 In what was a mostly slow first half of the bout, Farah began to come on in the championship rounds.
 In the 12th and final round, Farah would storm Tabares in the corner and let his hands go, landing a hard left to the right side of Tabares' head and ear.
 This concussive location would put Tabares down and upon the restart Farah landed some massive shots that caused the referee to jump in and call a halt to the action.
 Farah takes a TKO-12 victory and the interim Bolivian heavyweight title.

 After the fight, Tabares would claim he was hit with an illegal blow and asked the Bolivian commission to take action and overturn the result and suspend Farah.

-Notably, Farah is also a boxing promoter, referee and matchmaker.
-The majority of his record can be found on Boxrec.com although some are missing as Boxrec does not recognize the Bolivian commission as valid.